merenlab/anvio/anvio/docs/artifacts/metabolite-exchange-predictions.md

 If you are curious about the other Pathway Walk evidence for a given prediction, take a look at the 'Evidence' file (described in the next section).

+**Additional columns**

+Some columns can be added by using particular flags.

+- `equivalent_compound_id`: Shows the ModelSEED ID of any compound deemed equivalent to the reported `compound_id`.
+Added by running the program with either `--use-equivalent-amino-acids` or `--custom-equivalent-compounds-file`.
+- `production_rxn_ids_*` and `consumption_rxn_ids_*`: The ModelSEED ID of any production/consumption reactions the compound participates in, specific to the reaction network of a given genome.
+Added by using the `--add-reactions-to-output` flag.
+- `production_rxn_eqs_*` and `consumption_rxn_eqs_*`: The chemical reaction equation of any production/consumption reactions the compound participates in, specific to the reaction network of a given genome.
+Added by using the `--add-reactions-to-output` flag.

 ### Pathway Walk evidence for potentially-exchanged compounds

 Each line of this file describes the reaction chain evidence for a compound from _one KEGG Pathway Map_, in _one organism_.
 In each case, we report the _longest_ reaction chain that we could find (rather than reporting all of the many possible chains).
 If a compound is present in multiple Pathway Maps, each map gets its own line.